zenphporg/modulr/README.md

 We provide a few helper commands:

-- `php artisan modules:make` — scaffold a new module (--empty for and empty module direactory)
+- `php artisan modules:make` — scaffold a new module (--empty for and empty module directory)
 - `php artisan modules:install` - install any registered composer package as a module.
 - `php artisan modules:cache` — cache the loaded modules for slightly faster auto-discovery
 - `php artisan modules:clear` — clear the module cache